-The Image repository SHALL implement storage which permits authorized users to write an image file using a unique filename, and later read the same file using the same name.
-It MAY use any filesystem, key-value store, or database that fulfills this requirement.
+The Image repository SHALL implement storage that permits authorized users to write an image file using a unique filename, and later read the same file using the same name.
+It could use any filesystem, key-value store, or database that fulfills this requirement.

-The Image repository MAY require authentication for read access.
+The Image repository could require authentication for read access.